SomeWeekendReading/someweekendreading.github.io/_posts/2021-06-30-zdogg-delta.md

 here was: there is little point into listening to this, unless it's just for the surrealism of it all.

-But I'm a sucker for surrealism.
+And I'm a sucker for surrealism.

 So I watched the esteemed ZDoggMD's treatment of the Delta variant of SARS-CoV-2. <sup id="fn1a">[[1]](#fn1)</sup>